AmruthaPatil/NYU-MLCS-Backdoor-Attacks/README.md

 # NYU-MLCS-Backdoor-Attacks
- Repo for NYU's Machine Leraning for Cyber Security course assignment 'Backdoor Attacks' by Amrutha Patil (ap7982)
+ Repo for NYU's Machine Learning for Cyber Security course assignment 'Backdoor Attacks' by Amrutha Patil (ap7982)

 ### Running the Code
 To execute this code, open and run the Lab4_ap7982.ipynb file in a Jupyter Notebook environment.
 We recommend using a local Jupyter Notebook setup due to the substantial storage and RAM requirements, which might exceed the capabilities of basic platforms like Google Colab.